apigear-io/apigear-docs/docs/maker/filters.md

 - **cppVars**: takes a list of types and creates variable names for them
 - **cppVar**: takes a typed element and creates a variable name for it
 - **cppType**: takes a typed element and returns the type declaration of the type
+- **cppConstType**: takes a typed element and returns the type declaration of the type with const qualifier

 ## Go Filters